MCBG Full Board Bios

 Mendocino Coast Botanical Gardens’ Current Board of Directors

-Wendy Roberts, Mendocino, Vice President Wendy was a co-founder of Peninsula Oral School for the Deaf and has retired from a career in non-profit management including university development, a decade of consulting and two years as a nature educator at FILOLI.
+Wendy Roberts, Mendocino, President Wendy was a co-founder of Peninsula Oral School for the Deaf and has retired from a career in non-profit management including university development, a decade of consulting and two years as a nature educator at FILOLI.
 She holds Stanford Bachelor’s degrees in psychology and communication and an MBA from USF.
 She is a long-time Gardens member and completed certification as a local Master Gardener after moving to the area full-time in 2004.
 She is currently a member of the Mendocino Historical Review Board and Temple of Kwan Tai Board.
 She is currently serving as Coordinator of the Master Gardener Program at the Gardens.

 Sandy Scott, Point Arena, Treasurer A lifelong horticulturalist and plant collector, Sandy retired to Point Arena in 1999 from construction management at the Stanford Business School.
 Her career in nonprofit management included paid, volunteer, and board positions at Filoli, a 650 acre estate with house and 16 acre formal garden open to the public; Hidden Villa, an organic farm, hostel, camp, and historic house focusing primarily on educating children; the Alumni Consulting Team (nonprofit consulting) of the Stanford Business School.
 Sandy holds a BA in Art History from University of California Berkeley and an MBA from Stanford University.